pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 It suggest you try speaking the Nouns it knows: glass_teletype, heading, hiding, namespace, penmark, penscapes, rest, warping, xfloat, xscale, yfloat, yscale.
-These kind of do work if you mark them up with a 't.' in front
+These Nouns kind of do work if you mark them up with a 't.' in front

     t.xfloat, t.yfloat

 These Nouns let you peek at the internal details of the Turtle.
-How they work might change a lot, as we keep developing our idea of how to turtle well
+How they work might change a lot, as we keep on rapidly developing our idea of how to turtle well

-A quicker way to see all this suggested more briefly is
+A quicker way to see all these Verbs and Nouns suggested more briefly is

     dir(t)

+And asking for that kind of help should all come just into the Chat Pane, not jumping over into the Drawing Pane to damage your Drawing there

 Try

     help(t.forward)

-You'll see Python telling you that our Forward Verb takes a Keyword Argument named:  distance
+You'll see Python telling your Drawing Pane that our Forward Verb takes a Keyword Argument named:  distance

 <!-- FIXME: help(t) also lists the Fields of t -->
 <!-- FIXME: Help doesn't cite itself as a choice -->